Do You Need PayPal to Sell on eBay? PLUS 3 Great Alternatives to eBay!

 - Everything is managed in one place

-- Buyers can easily pay using a credit card, Google Pay, Apple Pay, and more.
+- Buyers have more payment options and can now more easily pay using debit cards, credit cards, Google Pay, Apple Pay, and more.

 - Payments can be automated, so you don't need to log in to transfer money each time you make a sale